Solomon Goldman

-Solomon Goldman (August 18, 1893 - March 14, 1953) was an American Conservative rabbi.
+Solomon Goldman (August 18, 1893 – May 14, 1953) was an American Conservative rabbi.
 A noted orator, community leader and scholar, he was especially known for helping to popularize the cause of Zionism in the United States.

 Early life and education

 Born to Jeanette (née Grossman) and Abraham Abba Goldman on August 18, 1893 in Kozin, Volhynia.
 He later moved with his parents to New York.
 He studied at the Rabbi Isaac Elchanan Theological Seminary in New York before acquiring his Bachelor of Arts at New York University in 1917.

-Goldman was ordained as a Rabbi from the Jewish Theological Seminary in 1918 (where he earned doctorates in Hebrew literature and literature in 1936 and 1946, respectively).
+Goldman was ordained as a rabbi from the Jewish Theological Seminary in 1918 (where he earned doctorates in Hebrew literature and literature in 1936 and 1946, respectively).
 Goldman also pursued graduate studies at Columbia University and the University of Chicago.
 In 1947, Goldman earned a Doctor of Divinity degree from the Jewish Institute of Religion.

 Rabbinical career

 As he completed his studies at Jewish Theological Seminary, Goldman served as the rabbi of B'nai Israel Congregation in Brooklyn, New York from 1917 until 1918.
 From 1919 until 1922, Goldman worked as the rabbi of B'nai Jeshurun Congregation in Cleveland, Ohio (a synagogue which Goldman is credited for "making [...]
 Conservative"), before switching to the Jewish Center, also of Cleveland, where he stayed until 1929.

 While in Cleveland, Goldman worked with Abraham Hayyim Friedland in creating Hebrew educational materials/ In 1929, Goldman left for Anshe Emet Synagogue in Chicago, Illinois, the pulpit over which he presided until the end of his rabbinic career, coinciding with his passing.

 As of 1941, Goldman—writing to Rabbi Morris A. Skop—indicated that the community regularly permitted the playing of music on an organ during Simchat Torah and Confirmation services, and, in later years, Goldman permitted the organ to be played on all Shabbat and Yom Tov services.
 Goldman's further Jewish legal liberalism may be evident in his recalling in 1943 to Rabbi David Goldstein of Omaha, Nebraska that "Jewish services... are not characterized by a proper devotional mood... largely due to their length" and, in consonance with an approach inspired by Jacob Mann, incorporated a triennial cycle in Anshe Emet.
 Indeed, in writing to Rabbi Albert I. Gordon of Minneapolis, Minnesota, Goldman referenced (again in 1943) that Anshe Emet was accustomed to reading 7 aliyyot of 3 verses each, in addition to an abbreviated haftarah, on a regular Shabbat.

 Goldman is also recalled as being "the first Conservative rabbi [to] call women up to recite Torah blessings" for aliyyot.

-At Goldman's funeral, Israel H. Levinthal of Brooklyn, NY eulogized.
+Goldman died at Michael Reese Hospital in Chicago on May 14, 1953.
+At his funeral, Israel H. Levinthal of Brooklyn, New York eulogized.
+Goldman was buried at Memorial Park Cemetery in Skokie.